 My Experience Moving to Darlington, England

 When I jumped into this most recent move to Darlington, I went into it saying, “I know how to find my community and make friends, I’ll do it like *snaps fingers* that.”
 Three months in, I wasn’t quite there yet.
 I’d met some people, I had a few friends around, I had some regular activities, but it was hard.
 There were times it felt like I was treading water in the middle of the sea.
-There was life raft was visible, but I had to swim a little further than I felt I could to get to it.
-Just that little extra bit out of my comfort zone.
+I could see a life raft nearby, but it still felt out of reach.
+It was just that little extra out of my comfort zone.

 I’m incredibly grateful to those I’ve met who’ve invited me into their lives.
 None of it would have been possible without people willing to open their hearts to connecting with outsiders.
 But I also have to recognize that I did this too.
 It took effort and openness on my part.
 And it wasn’t just a chance of luck — I had a formula that I diligently followed.